Installation and Account Setup¶

 Download the Hub CLI binary from the release landing page: https://github.com/textileio/textile/releases/latest.

-hub provides all the functionality you'll need to interact with the Textile Hub and Buckets together.
+hub is the option you need.
+It provides all the functionality you'll need to interact with the Textile Hub and Buckets.

 On MacOS you will need to confirm that it is okay to run the

 hub binary before it runs successfully.
 You will see this warning: